carbon-design-system/carbon-react-native/README.md

    - `react-native-svg`
    - `react-native-webview`

+**Important**: This library does not support EXPO by default.
+This library is designed and developed without EXPO.
+If you are using EXPO you will need to do additioanl items to alter the build and setup to make it work.
+Please do not open tickets about issues with EXPO, the app is only tested to run with React Native.

 ## Recommended Settings

 For best experience with navigation we recommend for Android setting `android:windowSoftInputMode="adjustPan"` in your AndroidManifest file.
 This will prevent the bottom navigation from pushing up.
 Other known mechanisms exist and you should consider keyboard overlay for developing input areas.